nrfconnect/sdk-nrf/samples/net/mqtt/doc/description.rst

 In addition, the sample provides the following overlay configuration files, which are used to enable additional features in the sample:

 * :file:`overlay-tls-nrf91.conf` - TLS overlay configuration file for nRF91 Series devices.
-* :file:`overlay-tls-nrf7.conf` - TLS overlay configuration file for nRF7002 DK.
+* :file:`overlay-tls-nrf70.conf` - TLS overlay configuration file for nRF70 Series devices.
 * :file:`overlay-tls-native_posix.conf` - TLS overlay configuration file for native posix.

 They are located in :file:`samples/net/mqtt` folder.